The new Slack platform and the features described below are in beta and under active development.

 Onward

 Your wish is our command!
-For information about other actions you can perform from the CLI, refer to Using the Slack CLI and Commands.
+For information about other actions you can perform from the CLI, refer to the CLI quick reference and Commands.

 Check out more about how to configure your app via the manifest.
-You can also start building functions to perform some logic, chain them together in workflows, then invoke those workflows by building triggers.
+You can also start building functions to perform some logic, chain them together in workflows, and create triggers to invoke those workflows.

 Have 2 minutes to provide some feedback?